mortang2410/dotfiles/README.md

 `nvim`, `tmux` etc. So without loss of generality, assume we're using Ubuntu.

 Firstly, `~` is your home folder, such as `/home/wilder`.
 Among the programs, nvim, tmux and zsh are the most important as they affect each other and are indispensable on any Linux server; while urxvt, weechat, mpv are optional.
-In particular, urxvt is not a CLI application, so no need to install it on servers.
+In particular, urxvt is a GUI application, so no need to install it on servers.

 To download/clone this repository, call